 The TIMSS Advanced 2015 Context Questionnaires are available in Portable Document Format (PDF).
 You may need to download a copy of Adobe Reader, to enable you to read and print the questionnaires.

 TIMSS and PIRLS are registered trademarks of IEA.
 Use of these trademarks without permission of IEA by others may constitute trademark infringement.
-Furthermore, the website and its contents, together with all online and/or printed publications and released items by TIMSS, PIRLS, and IEA are and will remain the copyright of IEA.
+Furthermore, the website and its contents, together with all online and/or printed publications and restricted use items by TIMSS, PIRLS, and IEA are and will remain the copyright of IEA.

-All publications and released items by TIMSS, PIRLS, and IEA, as well as translations thereof, are for non-commercial, educational, and research purposes only.
+All publications and restricted use items by TIMSS, PIRLS, and IEA, as well as translations thereof, are for non-commercial, educational, and research purposes only.
 Prior notice is required when using IEA data sources for assessments or learning materials.
 IEA reserves the right to refuse copy deemed inappropriate or not properly sourced.

 SOURCE: TIMSS 2015 Assessment Frameworks.
 Copyright © 2013 International Association for the Evaluation of Educational Achievement (IEA).
 Publisher: TIMSS & PIRLS International Study Center, Lynch School of Education, Boston College.